AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

-Controlled types, which include types derived from Ada.Finalization and types that are using the Finalizable aspect, are incompatible with constructors, destructors as well as clone and adjust attributes.
+Controlled types, which include types derived from Ada.Finalization and types that are using the Finalizable aspect, are incompatible with constructors, destructors as well as assign attributes.

 Raw Assign, Mutable Variadic and Class Wide Types
 -------------------------------------------------